otopro

 Car Detailing in Canadian Winters: The Complete Guide

-The most important detailing appointment of the year happens in October or November — before the salt season begins.
-A thorough fall detail decontaminates the paint from summer's iron deposits, tar, and UV exposure, then applies a fresh layer of protection before the car faces months of corrosive road salt.
+The most important detailing appointment of the year should happen in October or November, right before the first salt application.
+A thorough fall detail strips out summer iron deposits, baked-on bugs, and road tar, creating a clean canvas for a durable layer of winter protection.

 Key Takeaways